#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 Before becoming a professional organizer, we had to start somewhere.
 And where else to start than at home!
 After that we’re pretty much organizing other people’s homes – like extended family and friends – AND different spaces too.

-Also, if we worked anywhere else, unrelated to home organizing, you kNOW we were involved in organizing other things too: our work spaces, planning events, figuring out our workout routines and schedules, coordinating gatherings with friends and even meal prepping for the week!
+Also, if we worked anywhere else, unrelated to home organizing, you KNOW we were involved in organizing other things too: our work spaces, planning events, figuring out our workout routines and schedules, coordinating gatherings with friends and even meal prepping for the week!
 Who knows, you may even be a pro organizer in the making and you didn’t even know about it!

 There are pro organizers who work with individuals while others like groups like a family setting or corporate for instance.
 When talking about home organizing though, dive deeper, there are some that focus on kitchen and bedrooms, garage sheds to outdoor spaces.